Takenoshin Nakai

 Takenoshin Nakai (中井 猛之進, Nakai Takenoshin) was a Japanese botanist.
-In 1919 and 1930 he published papers on the plants of Japan and Korea, including the genus Cephalotaxus.
-During the Japanese occupation of the (former) Dutch East Indies (now: Indonesia) Takenoshin Nakai was between 1943 and 1945 the director of 's Lands Plantentuin in Batavia (now: Bogor Botanical Gardens in Bogor.
+In 1919 and 1930, he published papers on the plants of Japan and Korea, including the genus Cephalotaxus.
+Between 1943 and 1945, during the Japanese occupation of the Dutch East Indies (now Indonesia), Takenoshin Nakai was the director of 's Lands Plantentuin in Batavia (now Bogor Botanical Gardens in Bogor).

 Taxonomist

 The International Plant Names Index lists 4,733 records of plant names of which Nakai is an author or co-author.